vitest-dev/vitest/docs/api/index.md

 In Jest, `TestFunction` can also be of type `(done: DoneCallback) => void`.
 If this form is used, the test will not be concluded until `done` is called.
 You can achieve the same using an `async` function, see the [Migration guide Done Callback section](/guide/migration#done-callback).
 :::

-Since Vitest 1.3.0 most options support both dot-syntax and object-syntax allowing you to use whatever style you prefer.
+Most options support both dot-syntax and object-syntax allowing you to use whatever style you prefer.

 :::code-group
 ```ts [dot-syntax] twoslash